 Online: July 7–12

 The Penn State STARTALK Arabic Academy for Teachers at University Park is a federally funded professional development program for current and prospective teachers of Arabic in middle school, high school, and college and university environments.
 Participants will earn 2 to 3 college credits for completing the program.
-The 2019 Academy is currently accepting applications.

 This STARTALK Arabic Academy for Teachers is open to: